 Called by Forbes “a powerful crusader for U.S foreign policy as well as human rights and democracy,” Ambassador Power was named one of Foreign Policy’s “Top 100 Global Thinkers.”
 The American Academy in Berlin awarded her the 2016 Henry A. Kissinger Prize.
 “She has an excellent and analytical mind,” said Kissinger, “I admire the way she has faced our challenges.”

 Her book, “A Problem from Hell”: America and the Age of Genocide won the Pulitzer Prize and the National Book Critics Circle Award in 2003.
 The New Republic praised it as “Nothing less than a masterwork of contemporary journalism…An angry, brilliant, fiercely useful, absolutely essential book.”

 Ambassador Power began her career as a journalist, reporting from places such as Bosnia, East Timor, Kosovo, Rwanda, Sudan, and Zimbabwe.
-She was a columnist for TIME and has contributed regularly to The New Yorker, The New York Review of Books, and The Atlantic, which published her National Magazine Award-winning article, “Bystanders to Genocide.”

 - 'Are you truly incapable of shame?'
 Russia and Assad in Aleppo

 - Diplomacy, Motherhood, and the 24-7 Job 'of a Lifetime'

 - Power Explains the Whole World to Stephen Colbert

 - Samantha Power on Russia Threat: Farewell Address at the U.N.
 (2017)